I don’t understand this situation at all.

 - The chirpy text on Cooper’s coffee mug—“I am Dougie’s Coffee”—doubtlessly reminds many viewers of Fight Club, an association reinforced by the tie draped over MacLachlan’s head, evoking the necktie headband worn by that film’s Narrator at one point.
 Fight Club, of course, concerns two identities who turn out to be inhabiting one mind, which can be seen as something of an inversion of The Return’s scenario, in which two minds are vying for one identity.

-- There are moments in Parts 3 and 4 when Cooper seems on the verge of remembering something of his past, thanks to a fleeting trigger: the Sycamore street sign in the Rancho Rosa subdivision; the owl passing overhead as he and the limo driver (Jay Larson) tarry outside Dougie’s house; and the long scrutiny of his own countenance in Dougie’s bathroom mirror, echoing BOB’s moment of triumph all those years ago (“How’s Annie?”)
+- There are moments in Parts 3 and 4 when Cooper seems on the verge of remembering something of his past, thanks to external triggers: the Sycamore street sign in the Rancho Rosa subdivision; the owl passing overhead as he and the limo driver (Jay Larson) tarry outside Dougie’s house; and the long scrutiny of his own countenance in Dougie’s bathroom mirror, echoing BOB’s moment of triumph all those years ago. (“How’s Annie?”)
 Cooper still has a long way to go to get back to his old self, but things appear to be jostling loose ever so slightly.

 - The return of former DEA agent Denise Bryson is a welcome sight, albeit a bit of a mixed bag in practice.
 On the one hand, David Duchovny gets to resurrect one of his most memorable characters; on the other, the world surely didn’t need another cisman actor portraying a transwoman character.
 (Although realistically, if Denise is going to be a part of this story, recasting her seems like blasphemy.)
 Denise’s gender is played a bit more for laughs this time around than seems tasteful, what with her remarking cattily about Tamara’ beauty and grousing about hormones.
 Still, there’s the neat reveal that she was actually a FBI mole inside the DEA back in 1990 - 1991, and that she has since passed Gordon and Albert on the career ladder to become the Bureau’s Chief of Staff.
 Plus, her scene includes Gordon’s instantly immortal line, “When you became Denise, I told all of your colleagues, those clown comics, to fix their hearts or die.”